UPDATED on June 15, 2020

 Chinese and French researchers have found that hydroxychloroquine can be used to treat pneumonia resulting from the coronavirus.
 The results from preliminary studies were promising.
 To facilitate research, the World Health Organization is starting an international clinical trial of various medications that may serve as effective treatments for the coronavirus.

 At a recent press conference, Donald Trump’s administration stated that hydroxychloroquine and various medications are being approved for testing as potential medicines for Covid-19 by the Food and Drug Administration (FDA).
 These drugs were previously considered for treating the viral disease during early tests on hydroxychloroquine in France.
-The drugs offered promising outcomes, and results showed that half of the patients who initially tested positive for the virus were cured after only three days of treatment.
-Though tests are still underway, it is vital to continue expanding our understanding of Covid-19, as well as its effects.
+The medicine offered promising outcomes, and results showed that half of the patients who initially tested positive for the virus were cured after only three days of treatment.
+Though tests are still underway, it is vital to continue expanding our understanding of hydrochloroquine, as well as its side effects.

 What is Covid-19?

-Covid-19 is a novel form of coronavirus.
-As with other viruses from the coronavirus family, this form has moved from animals to humans.
+Covid-19 is a novel (new) form of coronavirus.
+As with other viruses from the coronavirus family, this form has likely moved from animals to humans.
 The World Health Organization (WHO) recently declared the virus to be a pandemic.

 What Are the Symptoms of Covid-19?